idanmagram/QFLOW_Fortify_Analysis/README.md

 # Power Side-Channel Analysis Frameworks

 This repository describes two frameworks which can be used for pre-Silicon power side-channel analysis of digital circuit designs (i.e., at the RTL or gate-level netlist stage): **PLAN** (Power attack Leakage ANalyzer) and **FORTIFY**.
+QFLOW (Quantitive information flow) is implemented also (run_QFLOW.py)

 ## Publications